MicrosoftDocs/sql-docs/docs/relational-databases/triggers/use-the-inserted-and-deleted-tables.md

  :::code language="sql" source="../../relational-databases/triggers/codesnippet/tsql/use-the-inserted-and-del_1.sql":::

-## Using the inserted and deleted Tables in INSTEAD OF Triggers
+## Using the inserted and deleted tables in INSTEAD OF Triggers
  The inserted and deleted tables passed to INSTEAD OF triggers defined on tables follow the same rules as the inserted and deleted tables passed to AFTER triggers.
 The format of the inserted and deleted tables is the same as the format of the table on which the INSTEAD OF trigger is defined.
 Each column in the inserted and deleted tables maps directly to a column in the base table.

  The following rules regarding when an INSERT or UPDATE statement referencing a table with an INSTEAD OF trigger must supply values for columns are the same as if the table did not have an INSTEAD OF trigger: